cowboy/jquery-outside-events/README.markdown

 ## Release History ##

+1.2 - (3/31/2016) Remove jQuery array and use pure JS array in order to avoid the memory leak that exists in "not" method when the jQuery array is used.
 1.1 - (3/16/2010) Made "clickoutside" plugin more general, resulting in a whole new plugin with more than a dozen default "outside" events and a method that can be used to add new ones.
 1.0 - (2/27/2010) Initial release